rajgoel/course-business-analytics-fundamentals/02-lecture/slides.md

 ---

 The different ways of formulating a linear program can be used interchangeably.

+> [!NOTE]
-Depending on the specific context one or another way of formulating a LP may be preferable.
+> Depending on the specific context one or another way of formulating a LP may be preferable.